TEST SERIES BY NANCY GRIFFITH

 5' 6" (1.68 m)

-My outdoor experience began in high school with a canoeing/camping group which made a 10-day voyage through the Quebec wilds.
-I've been backpacking since my college days in Pennsylvania.
-I have hiked all of the Appalachian Trail in Georgia, Tennessee and North Carolina.
-My typical trip now is in the Sierra Nevada in California and is from a few days to a few weeks long.
-Over the past few years I have lowered my pack weight to a lightweight base weight of 15 lb (6.8 kg) while still using a tent, stove and quilt.
+My outdoor experience began in high school with a co-ed scout group which made a 10-day canoe voyage through the Quebec wilds.
+I've been backpacking since college in Pennsylvania.
+I have hiked 1/4 of the Appalachian Trail and 2/3 of the Pacific Crest Trail.
+My typical trip is in the Sierra Nevada from a few days to a few weeks long.
+My base weight is lightweight at 15 lb (6.8 kg) while still using a tent, stove and quilt.
+Longer mileage summer trips are now stoveless.

 PRODUCT INFORMATION & SPECIFICATIONS